oemof/DHNx/docs/optimization_models.rst

   of a given DHS system?
 * Is it cost-efficient to build a DHS at all, if there a consumer-wise heat supply alternatives?
 (Comparison of central and de-central supply strategies)
 * What is the optimal dispatch of the heat producers?
-(Case, if there are no expansion options, but just existing DHS pipes)
+(In case there are no expansion options, but just existing DHS pipes)
 * Planned: Streets-wise aggregation option